New battles for the minds of children

 The next column lists the schools that responded to the survey, and those that didn't.

-The next two columns show those that answered "yes" or "no" to the question about "religious instruction", also known as Bible in Schools.
+The next two columns show those that answered "yes" or "no" to the question about "religious instruction".

-The "dBase" column identifies which schools gave those replies, so I could tally them and work out the percentages of schools giving each answer.
+The "dBase" column identifies all the schools gave one of those replies, including yesses or noes, so I could tally them and work out the percentages of schools giving each answer.

 Meanwhile other Christian practices in state primary schools are spreading